 A key objective of product distribution is to get products into customers’ hands in a timely manner.
-While delivery of digital products can be handled in a fairly smooth way by allowing customers to access their purchase over the Internet (e.g., download software, gain access to subscription material), tangible products require a more careful analysis of delivery options in order to provide an optimal level of customer service.
+While delivery of digital products can be handled in a fairly smooth way by allowing customers to access their purchase over the internet or mobile app (e.g., download software, gain access to subscription material), tangible products require a more careful analysis of delivery options in order to provide an optimal level of customer service.
 But as we noted earlier, “optimal” does not always translate into fastest.

 In terms of delivering products to customers, there are six distinct modes of transportation: air, digital, pipeline, rail, truck, and water.
 However, not all modes are an option for all marketers.
 Each mode offers advantages and disadvantages on key transportation features that include:

-- Product Options - This feature is concerned with the number of different products that can realistically be shipped using a certain mode.
-Some modes, such as pipeline, are very limited in the type of products that can be shipped while others, such as truck, can handle a wide-range of products.
+This feature is concerned with the number of different products that can realistically be shipped using a certain mode.
+Some modes, such as pipeline, are very limited in the type of products that can be shipped while others, such as truck, can handle a wide range of products.

-- Cost – The cost of shipment is evaluated in terms of the cost per item to cover some distance (e.g., mile, kilometer).
+The cost of shipment is evaluated in terms of the cost-per-item to cover some distance (e.g., mile, kilometer).
 Often for large shipments of tangible products cost is measured in terms of tons-per-mile or metric-tons-per-kilometer.

-- Capacity – Refers to the amount of product that can be shipped at one time within one transportation unit.
-The higher the capacity the more likely transportation cost can be spread over more individual products leading to lower transportation cost per-item shipped.
+Refers to the amount of product that can be shipped at one time within one transportation unit.
+The higher the capacity the more likely transportation cost can be spread over more individual products leading to lower transportation cost-per-item shipped.

-- Intermodal Capable – Intermodal shipping occurs when two or more modes can be combined in order to gain advantages offered by each mode.
-For instance, in an intermodal method called piggybacking truck trailers are loaded onto railroad cars without the need to unload the trailer.
+Intermodal shipping occurs when two or more modes can be combined in order to gain advantages offered by each mode.
+For instance, in an intermodal method called piggybacking, truck trailers are loaded onto railroad cars without the need to unload the trailer.
 When the railroad car has reached a certain destination the truck trailers are off-loaded onto trucks for delivery to the customer’s location.